pupenasan/hmi/citect/parameters.md

 **Note:** Section and parameter names are active links that cause the corresponding help topics to be displayed in the help pane.

-**Note:** The Computer Setup Editor cannot  be used to maintain or set server parameters when being configured at  the component or server level using [Hierarchical Parameters](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Subsystems/ParametersCitectHTML/Content/Hierarchical_Parameters.html).
+**Note:** The Computer Setup Editor cannot  be used to maintain or set server parameters when being configured at  the component or server level using [Hierarchical Parameters]---/Subsystems/ParametersCitectHTML/Content/Hierarchical_Parameters.html).

 ## Cicode functions